hudson155/kairo/kairo-sql/feature/README.md

 - `statementTimeout`: The timeout for executing statements.
   Defaults to 10 seconds.

+Further Exposed connection factory configuration is available by passing a `configureConnectionFactory` builder block to the `SqlFeature` constructor.

 ### `ConnectionPool`

 The `ConnectionPool` config specifies how connections are managed.